llevasseur/fantasy-hockey-league/README.md

 In the Beta version, a [selenium](https://selenium-python.readthedocs.io/) web scraper will be used, however, it has not been perfected for the alpha version.
 In the mean time, player data is added manually to a separate `json` file. `write-manual-data.py` is a CLI API to do this easily, taking FirstInitial.
 Lastname, SOG, M, SS, ... , as input.
 Save data as a `json` database.

 3. Merge the fetched player database and the manual player database using `player_name` as the primary key.
-As some players have ascii characters not available on English keyboards, like `Tim StÃ¼tzle`, a separate database has been created to determine player names based on the `FirstInitial.
+As some players have ascii characters not available on English keyboards, like `Tim Stützle`, a separate database has been created to determine player names based on the `FirstInitial.
 Lastname` input.

 4. Display the data in 3 locations:
 * ROSTERS.md: A visualizer for each participants drafted players' statistics.